 Obviously I hope you’ll come to hear my talk, but you’ll also be able to attend sessions led by Nomadic Matt, Chris Guillebeau, Johnny Jet, and more.

 FTU Expo is a full-day event on Saturday, November 18 at the Marriott O’Hare Hotel.

-Full access tickets are $39 but you can save use code FTUEARLY at checkout to save $10 when you buy your ticket before July 31.
-Since I’m a speaker, purchasing tickets through my link provides an affiliate commission to me (and helps cover my travel expenses to the event).
+Full access tickets are $39.
+Since I’m a speaker, purchasing tickets through my link provides an affiliate commission to me (to help cover my travel expenses to the event).

 Take it Up a Notch

 If you’ve ever wanted to travel for free by using frequent flyer miles or hotel points, stay for the weekend.
 The FTU Signature event starts Friday evening and runs through late Sunday afternoon (November 17-19) with a focus on miles and points.
 You’ll learn how to travel in luxury at rock-bottom prices and/or how to travel for FREE multiple times per year.

 It’s been a few years since the last FTU Signature I attended, but I can guarantee you’ll learn something at the seminars and workshops.
 The real gold is in the cocktail hours and unofficial dinners or after-parties.
 The attendees know thousands of secrets and workarounds that you’ll never find online.

 FTU Signature tickets are $249 and include access to the FTU Expo.

 All events will be at the Marriott O’Hare, so it’s easy to duck in and out of Expo events between Signature scheduling.

 …but what about sightDOING?